 3) Use the search function, frequently.
 You can search and track companies, jobs, recruiters, and thought leaders in your industry.
 You can always use LinkedIn’s private messaging service or research someone’s email address if you need to reach out, instead of connecting or following a person or company.

-I hope you’re never in the same position as my client, but if you are… may your job search be speedy and, above all, stealthy.
+Here’s hoping you’re never in the position to worry that your boss is watching your search, but if you are… may your job search be speedy and, above all, stealthy.